EquistartLabs/blue-chip-website/docs/how-it-works/general-mechanics.md

 - Step4: Compare current % score for assets to the portfolio composition
 - Step5: Swap assets to rebalance
 - Step6: Calculate price of blue chip token

-Calculating Components/ assets

-- List Top 10 Cryptocurrency by Market Cap
-- Use the list to create array of Coponents Address in decresing value in Market Cap
-- Trigger UpdateComponents if the list is changed

-Calculating Component Units

-- For every asset, ideal % of asset in Index score (% score) is calculated to represent market share (Market cap of asset / Sum of market cap of all assets included)
-- for every asset, Ideal Value is calculated using % score x Total Portfolio value
-- Asset in exact is calculatd by Ideal Asset Value / Price of Asset
-- Units are calculated by Asset in exact / total supply

-- Simply explained, Units = % score x Total Portfolio value / price of asset x total supply === % score x token price / price of asset

-Rebalancing Portfolio
-Once Index Composition in Units are set, the portfolio is rebalanced hourly to bring asset value to idea index composition by trading assets automatically.

-- For every asset, % value in portfolio is calculate by value of asset/ Value of Portfolio
-- Compare with original % score
-- Buy assets, which have % value in portfolio < ideal % of asset in Index
-- Sell assets, which have % value in portfolio > ideal % of asset in Index